Skip to main content

 Frontier and cross border workers claiming Universal Credit

-As Universal Credit does not accept non-UK postcodes if you live in RoI but work in Northern Ireland, you will need to use your nearest Jobs & Benefits office (JBo) postcode to enable your claim to progress.
-Where a JBo postcode is being used as a ‘home address’, further checks may be made to confirm if you are claiming as a Frontier/cross border worker.
+As Universal Credit does not accept non-UK postcodes if you live in the Republic of Ireland (RoI) but work in Northern Ireland, you will need to use your nearest Jobs & Benefits office postcode to allow your claim to progress.
+Where a JBO postcode is being used as a ‘home address’, further checks may be made to confirm if you are claiming as a Frontier/cross border worker.

 Proof of employment